Rated: E · Fiction · Action/Adventure · #2269356

 Beta turned her head toward Foxwell.
 “Captain, may I suggest …”

-“I’ll handle this, Foxwell bellowed.”
-He turned in the direction of Strojok.
+“Settle down, everyone," Foxwell bellowed.
+He pivoted in the direction of Strojok.
 “With all due respect, Captain, what is the game plan?”

 The Vulcan Captain glanced at Utek, then nodded.

-“Intelligence and sensor probes confirmed the presence of an unknown number of humans deep underground on Zeta Reticulum 4,” Utek continued.
-“Information gathered and analyzed by our scientists has further confirmed transgenic experimentation between humans and the Grey aliens.”
+“Intelligence and sensor probes have confirmed the presence of an unknown number of an unknown number of developing humanoid life forms deep underground on Zeta Reticulum 4,” Utek continued.
+“Information gathered and analyzed by our scientists has led us to conclude that the Greys are engaging in transgenic research and experimentation."

 Foxwell looked at Beta with a baffled expression.
 “Transgenic experimentation?
 Explain.”